BriskenFinancials/use-case-template/cards/UC10000426-G-04-define-project-scope-for-1-company-code-and-3-banks.md

 # Define project scope for 1 company code and 3 banks

+It lays the groundwork for the transition from 'Host a technical workshop to evaluate customer SAP system readiness'.
 Collaborate with the customer to define the project scope, including objectives, deliverables, and requirements for 1 company code and 3 banks.
 Document the scope in detail, ensuring alignment with the customers expectations and business goals.
-You will be able to confidently Collaborate with the customer to define the project scope, including objectives, deliverables, and requirements for 1 company code and 3 banks

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-G-04-top.png)